emmett-framework/emmett/docs/dal.md

         # if value is not ok
         return (value, "my error")
 ```
-In general a validator is a class returning the tuple `(value, error)` on call.
+as you can see, in general, a validator is a class returning the tuple `(value, error)` when called.

 ### Visibility